 We provide the first direct test of how the credibility of an auction format affects bidding behavior and final outcomes.
 To do so, we conduct a series of laboratory experiments where the role of the seller is played by a human subject who receives the revenue from the auction and who (depending on the treatment) has agency to determine the outcome of the auction.
-We find that a large majority of bids in the non-credible version of the second-price auction lie between the theoretical benchmarks of the first-price auction and the credible second-price auction.
-While sellers in the non-credible second-price auction often break the rules of the auction and overcharge the winning bidder, they typically do not maximize revenue.
-We provide a behavioral explanation for our results based on incorrect beliefs (on the part of bidders) and aversion to rule-breaking (on the part of sellers), which is confirmed by revealed preference tests.
+Contrary to theoretical predictions, we find that the non-credible second-price auction fails to converge to the first-price auction.
+We provide a behavioral explanation for our results based on sellers' aversion to rule-breaking, which is confirmed by an additional experiment.

 JEL Classifications: C90, D44, D90

 Keywords: Auctions, Mechanism Design, Experiments